Tong-Chen/tong-chen.github.com/_posts/2013-01-04-boxplot-tutorial.md

 #### Plot only the distribution of one column `price` in each category.

-  In `cut` category, `s-plot boxplot -f diamond.extract.matrix -r 70 -a cut -I "'color','carat'"`;
+  In `cut` category, `boxplot.sh -f diamond.extract.matrix -r 70 -a cut -I "'color','carat'"`;

-  In `color` category `s-plot boxplot -f diamond.extract.matrix -r 70 -a color -I "'cut','carat'"`.
+  In `color` category `boxplot.sh -f diamond.extract.matrix -r 70 -a color -I "'cut','carat'"`.

   Remember to exclude other columns if there is by giving their names to `-I` in format `"'col1','col2'"` or `"'col'"`.
-If you want to do this to molten files, please remove unneeded numerical columns before metling process using shell commands like `grep -v` and give new file to `s-plot boxplot`.
+If you want to do this to molten files, please remove unneeded numerical columns before metling process using shell commands like `grep -v` and give new file to `boxplot.sh`.

   ![diamond.extract.matrix.boxplot.price_color]({{ site.img_url}}/tutorial/diamond.extract.matrix.boxplot.price_color.png)

 #### Plot the distribution of `price` in different `carat` categories.

-  `s-plot boxplot -f diamond.extract.matrix -a carat -I "'cut','color'" -B 4 -x 'carat' -y 'price'` or `s-plot boxplot -f diamond.extract.matrix -a carat -I "'cut','color'" -B "c(0.1,0.4,0.7,1,6)"  -x 'carat' -y 'price'`
+  `boxplot.sh -f diamond.extract.matrix -a carat -I "'cut','color'" -B 4 -x 'carat' -y 'price'`
+  or `boxplot.sh -f diamond.extract.matrix -a carat -I "'cut','color'" -B "c(0.1,0.4,0.7,1,6)"  -x 'carat' -y 'price'`

   The first command gives `4` to `-B` indicates splitting `carat` into 4 categories.